rishijain27/test/README.md

    - As Teacher Logs in in they are provided with the JWT Authentication token.

 2. **Assignment Submission**
-   - Students can submit any assignment they want
+   - Students can submit any assignment they want.
-   - Students are graded by the respective teachers.
+   - Students are graded by the respective teachers on suibmitting the assignment.

+3. **Assignment Creation**
+   - When an assignment is created all the students recieve emails os the assignment.
+   - Used Sendgrid API for emailing the students.

 ## Approach